Marc-André Fleury: Return to Pittsburgh and retirement (2025)

 Despite retiring upon the conclusion of the 2024–25 season, on July 1, 2025, the opening day of NHL free agency, five teams called Fleury's representation with one-year contract offers to play in the 2025–26 season.
 On September 12, the Penguins announced Fleury's return on a professional tryout contract for the 2025–26 preseason, with Fleury intending only to play in the team's September 27 preseason game against the Columbus Blue Jackets.
 Fleury played during the third period and stopped all eight Blue Jackets shots; despite the Penguins' 4–1 regulation victory, a ceremonial shootout followed, where he made two of three saves.

+Post-playing career

+On August 20, 2026, the Penguins announced that Fleury alongside Larry Murphy, Jim Rutherford, & Jack McGregor were named to the Class of 2026 for induction into the Pittsburgh Penguins Hall of Fame on November 16th against the Ottawa Senators.

+On September 17, 2026, Fleury was inducted into the QMJHL Hall of Fame.

 International play

 Fleury won two silver medals with Canada at the World Junior Championships.
 He made his first appearance in 2003.
 Although Canada was defeated by Russia 3–2 in the gold medal game, Fleury posted a 1.57 goals against average and was named the top goaltender and tournament MVP.